cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 ### Meeting Days/Times

-Thurs @ 10:30-13:10 by Zoom [ Registered students will receive a Zoom invitation ] The class period is divided into two parts: 10:30 to 11:40 and Noon to 1:10.
+Tues @ 10:30-13:10 by Zoom [ Registered students will receive a Zoom invitation ] The class period is divided into two parts: 10:30 to 11:40 and Noon to 1:10.
 Each part will start promptly.

 ### How will this class work in Zoom?